 Experience

-In 2019 she was granted an Australian Postgraduate Research Award to study with academics at the ACHLR, completing a thesis titled: The Indivisibility of Human Rights and Decision-making by, with and for Adults with Cognitive Disabilities.
+In 2019 she was granted an Australian Postgraduate Research Award to study with academics at the ACHLR, completing a PhD thesis titled: The Indivisibility of Human Rights and Decision-making by, with and for Adults with Cognitive Disabilities.

 Research interests